SurajRRaut/Servlet-Practice/README.md

 - `web/`: Includes the web content files, HTML templates, CSS stylesheets, and other static resources.

-- `web/WEB-INF/`: Contains the web.xml configuration file that defines servlet mappings and other configuration settings.

 - `README.md`: Provides an overview of the project and instructions on getting started.

 ## Contribution